ericwang-klarrio/aws-iot-test/aws/README.md

 Make sure that the aws cli version is equal or over `1.16.161`.

-Run command below on your laptop to update eks config file.
+Run the command below on your laptop to update eks config file.

 ```
 user@host:~$ AWS_DEFAULT_REGION=ap-southeast-2 aws eks update-kubeconfig --name test-eks-YtlqUi7K